Dr Çağlar Akçay

 Background

-His research interests are in the evolution and development of animal communications and how animals use social cognition to navigate social interactions.
-He primarily works with songbirds as model systems, carrying out field studies with wild songbirds living in a variety of habitats.
+His research interests are in the evolution and development of animal communication and how animals use social cognition to navigate social interactions.
+He primarily works with songbirds as model systems, carrying out field studies with free-living birds in a variety of habitats.

 Spoken Languages